1. Driver PCB

 Driver version 1.2

 The Panel Driver PCBs are built from 6 layers.
-The BOTTOM layer contains all LEDs, followed by the GND layer, two logic layers, a power layer, and the TOP layer for the electronic components such as the MCUs and connectors.
-All components are SMD with the smallest component measuring 0402 (imperial) or 1005 (metric).
-Therefore factory assembly is recommended.
+The BOTTOM layer contains all LEDs, followed by a GND layer, two logic layers, a power layer, and the TOP layer for electronic components such as the MCUs and connectors.
+All components are surface-mount devices (SMD), with the smallest components measuring 0402 (imperial) or 1005 (metric).
+Therefore, factory assembly is recommended.

 Function

-This paragraph is a high-level description of what is detailed in the schematics.
-The driver PCB receives signals on the four connectors (J1…J4), one for each quadrant.
-Each quadrant uses an ATmega328P-MU (U1…U4) to turn the LEDs (D1…256) on and off.
+This paragraph provides a high-level description of what is detailed in the schematics.
+The driver PCB receives signals through four connectors (J1–J4), one for each quadrant.
+Each quadrant uses an ATmega328P-MU (U1–U4) to control the LEDs (D1–D256).
 The LEDs in each of the four quadrants are organized in an 8×8 matrix.
-The ATmega use a row-scan algorithm, where at each point in time a single row is active.
-From this row any of the 8 LEDs can be turned on or off.
-Brightness is regulated through pulse width modulation.
-Each column uses its own resistor, therefore LEDs of different colors can be used for each column.
+The ATmega MCUs use a row-scan algorithm, where only a single row is active at any given time.
+Within this active row, any of the 8 LEDs can be turned on or off.
+Brightness is regulated through pulse-width modulation.
+Each column uses its own resistor; therefore, LEDs of different colors can be used in each column.

 Design

-Notice, that the second to the bottom layer is a ground layer.
-This design choice was intended to keep the electrical noise for ephys experiments down.
-So far we can’t quantify if it worked, but we wanted to point out one of the not so obvious design choices.
+Note that the second-to-bottom layer is a ground layer.
+This design choice was intended to reduce electrical noise for electrophysiology experiments.
+We have not yet quantified its effectiveness, but we wanted to highlight this less obvious design decision.

-The driver board was designed in-house at Janelia’s jET group.
-The OrCAD EDA source file is provided for reference, although the latest production files might not always correspond with the design file version.
+The driver board was designed in-house by Janelia’s jET group.
+The OrCAD EDA source files are provided for reference, although the latest production files may not always correspond to the design file version.

 Historic designs